murapadev/HAMC/README.md

 ## Overview

-This repository contains a prototype implementation of procedural content generation that combines:
+This repository contains a multi-level procedural content generation system that combines:

 - **Wave Function Collapse (WFC)** with weighted options to prioritize certain elements
 - **Content hierarchies** (global regions, intermediate blocks, and local tiles)
-- **Connectivity constraints** specifically for rivers and roads
+- **Connectivity constraints** specifically for rivers, roads, and other special structures
+- **Adaptive backtracking** for better handling of generation failures

-The approach is inspired by a multi-level generative model where each level (Global, Intermediate, and Local) collapses its cells using a WFC-like method with distinct rules and weights.
+The approach is inspired by a hierarchical generative model where each level (Global, Intermediate, and Local) collapses its cells using a WFC-like method with distinct rules, weights, and constraints.

+## Features

+- **Hierarchical Generation**: Three distinct layers with their own rules and constraints
+- **Weighted Options**: Probabilistic selection based on configured weights
+- **Shannon Entropy Calculation**: More intelligent cell selection during collapse
+- **Path Validation**: Special validation for rivers and roads to ensure connectivity
+- **Special Block Types**: Customized generation for specific block types (oasis, buildings, etc.)
+- **Transition Zones**: Smooth transitions between different region types
+- **Visualization**: Renders the generated world at all levels of detail
+- **Adaptive Backtracking**: Intelligent backtracking to recover from generation failures

 ## Technical Approach

 The system is divided into **three hierarchical layers**:

 1. **Global Layer:**
    Assigns **regions** (e.g., "bosque", "desierto", "ciudad") to cells in a large grid.
-Defines global-level compatibility rules (which region can be adjacent to which).
+Defines global-level compatibility rules for region adjacency.
    - Uses a dictionary `{region: probability}` to handle **weights** of each region.

 2. **Intermediate Layer:**